Heisenburgirs/gream/README.md

 Yarn & Yarn dev to get started.

 ## Description
-Stream $G tokens to twitter users by their handles.
+Stream $G tokens to anyone using Minipay

 ## Network
 To change network, simply set <CHAIN_CONFIG_TYPE>("YOUR_NETWORK_HERE") to your desired network.
 Available networks are in /config/chainConfig.